Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/javascript.md

 ## Before you begin

-## Before you begin
 - Run through the [previous guide](/stitch/in-app-messaging/guides/utilizing-events/javascript)

 ## 1 - Update the JavaScript App

-We will use the application we have already created for [the third getting started guide](/stitch/in-app-messaging/guides/utilizing-events/javascript).
+We will use the application we created for [the third getting started guide](/stitch/in-app-messaging/guides/utilizing-events/javascript).
 All the basic setup has been done in the previous guides and should be in place.
 We can now focus on updating the client-side application.

 ### 1.1 - Add audio UI